breeku/Raspberry-Weather-station/01_Arduino/README.md

 If the image is unclear, use **Google** to find pinouts.
 Ex.
 ESP8266 Deepsleep / ESP8266 with AM2320

-Be sure to **replace** the placeholder WIFI and NodeJS server information.
+Be sure to **replace** the placeholder WIFI and NodeJS information.

 Note that you need to **unplug** the RST when uploading your code to ESP8266